BenRai1/silo-v2-cantina-fv/README.md

     - Focus on concise, high-level properties.
     - Reduce overuse of `require` statements.
     - Ensure clear documentation, proper naming, and formatting.
-- **Participant Contributions**: The top participants' `certora` folders will be included in the public repository.
+- **Participant Contributions**: The top participants' `certora` folders will be included in the public repository